8 Ways to Make Your Office Feel More Creative

 6. Create a play room

 Some companies include a play room in their office where their employees can take a break, relax and have fun.
 Being able to play not only gives you a break from your stressful day, but also provides an open space to take your mind off work and interact with different team members.
-You’d be surprised what kind of creative ideas can come out of a quick game session.
+You’d be surprised what kind of creative ideas can come out of a quick game session or a shared cup of coffee.

 7. Have an open door policy